Calisthenics Equipment

 Bands will give you the ability to perform the widest variety of exercises.

-In four years of training I found resistance bands to be the most important piece of equipment at my home gym.
+In five years of training, I found resistance bands to be the most important piece of equipment at my home gym.

-It gives me the opportunity to work on the widest variety of exercise and target different muscle groups.
-Some exercises and muscle groups I can target when using bands are:
+It gives me the opportunity to work on the widest variety of exercises and target different muscle groups.
+Here are some exercises and muscle groups you can target using bands:

 • Face pulls